← All Blogs

 Vietnam is experiencing rapid growth, but challenges like poverty, limited access to education, and climate-related disasters continue to impact many communities.
 Nonprofit organizations in Vietnam are stepping up to bridge these gaps, driving meaningful change at every level.
 In fact, more than 396 foreign and local NGOs in Vietnam are actively addressing issues ranging from healthcare and education to women’s rights and environmental sustainability.

-List of Top Nonprofit Organizations in Vietnam
+List of the Top NGOs in Vietnam

 1. Keep Vietnam Clean & Green (KVCG)